AviatrixSystems/Docs/HowTos/aws_secret_topsecret_getting_started.rst

 Step 2.
 Launch the Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Two options to search and deploy Aviatrix Controller:

+- (Option 1) Search the product “Aviatrix Secure Networking Platform - BYOL” on ICMP website

-- Login to AWS ICMP console and navigate to EC2 dashboard page
+- (Option 2) Login to AWS ICMP console and navigate to EC2 dashboard page

-- Click the button "Launch Instances" and select the product "Aviatrix Secure Networking Platform - BYOL" on AWS ICMP
+- (Option 2) Click the button “Launch Instances” and select the product “Aviatrix Secure Networking Platform - BYOL” on AWS ICMP

 - Follow EC2 configuration workflow to deploy Aviatrix Controller